Liu Kun (Jin dynasty): Inspector of Bing province

+Restoring Bing province

+While the War of the Eight Princes was happening, the tribes of the Five Divisions in Bing province, led by Liu Yuan, broke away from Jin and established the Han-Zhao in 304.
+In addition to an ongoing famine, the new Han state brought instability to the province and was becoming a growing threat to Jin.
+Sima Yue, at the advice of Liu Yu, appointed Liu Kun as the Inspector of Bing to guard the northern borders, replacing Sima Teng.

+When Sima Teng left, Han forces and bandits had occupied most of the roads in Bing, forcing Liu Kun to fight his way to his capital in Jinyang (晉陽縣; present-day Jinyuan District, Taiyuan, Shanxi).
+Liu Yuan sent his general Liu Jing (劉景) to intercept Liu Kun, but Liu Kun defeated him and eventually reached Jinyang.
+At Jinyang, Liu Kun found that the government buildings were all burnt down and the surrounding towns and countrysides were desolated.
+Liu Kun managed to restore some order in the province and attracted refugees to his domain.

-The following year, Liu Yuan invaded Bingzhou again, this time sending Liu Cong, Wang Mi and Shi Le to conquer Huguan county.
+The following year, Liu Yuan sent Liu Cong, Wang Mi and Shi Le to conquer Huguan county.
 Liu Kun sent his subordinate Huang Su (黃肅) and Han Shu (韓述) to reinforce the county but Liu Cong killed the two of them in battle while reinforcements sent by Sima Yue were routed by Wang Mi.
 In the end, his Administrator of Shangdang, Pang Chun (龐淳), surrendered Huguan to Han.

 Alliance with Tuoba Yilu and conflict with Wang Jun

-Shortly after this defeat, Liu Kun campaigned against the Tiefu Xiongnu, led by Liu Hu (劉虎), and the Xianbei Bai (鮮卑皆) tribe who had sided with Liu Yuan.
-In 310, Liu Kun allied himself with Tuoba Yilu, chieftain of the Tuoba Xianbei, and with Yilu’s nephew, Tuoba Yulü, they routed Liu Hu and his allies.
-Soon after, Liu Kun developed a brotherly bond with Tuoba Yilu.
+Shortly after this defeat, Liu Kun campaigned against the Tiefu tribe, led by Liu Hu, and the Xianbei Bai tribe (白部) who had sided with Liu Yuan.
+In 310, Liu Kun allied himself with Tuoba Yilu, chieftain of the Tuoba Xianbei, and routed Liu Hu and his allies.
+Soon after, Liu Kun formed a brotherly bond with Tuoba Yilu.
 As a reward for his assistance, Liu Kun sent a petition to the court, demanding that Yilu be appointed Grand Chanyu and receive Dai commandery as a fief.
-The petition was accepted but it also angered Liu Kun’s colleague, Wang Jun, who saw Dai as a part of his territory.
-Wang Jun attack Yilu but his forces were repelled.
-Because of this, Liu Kun and Wang Jun developed a heated rivalry, one that would be exploited by their enemies in Han.
+The petition was accepted but it also angered Liu Kun’s colleague, Wang Jun, as Dai was under his administration in You province.
+Wang Jun sent his forces to attack the Tuoba but was unsuccessful.

-The next year, Liu Kun discovered that the mother and nephew of Han’s general, Shi Le were wandering in his territory.
-Liu Kun delivered Lady Wang (王氏) and Shi Hu to Shi Le, along with a letter convincing him to side with Jin.
-Shi Le rejected his letter but still returned him gifts for returning him his mother.
-Later that year, Liu Kun realized that population growth in Bingzhou was stagnant, and with the recent battles, the population was beginning to decline.
-To fix this, Liu Kun ordered his kinsman Liu Xi (劉希) to gather people from Wang Jun’s territories while also requesting from Tuoba Yilu for additional troops.
-Liu Xi’s failed at his task, as Wang Jun discovered his intrusion and had his generals defeat and kill Liu Xi in battle.
-His deal with Tuoba Yilu also ended disastrously, as an altercation between Yilu’s candidate, Tuoba Liuxiu (拓跋六脩) and Liu Kun’s officer Xing Yan (邢延) led to Xing defecting and surrendering Xinxing commandery (新興, in present-day Xinzhou, Shanxi) to Han.